john-lyne/john-lyne.github.io/_pages/about.md

 Hobbies & Interests
 ---
-In my spare time I enjoy reading, writing, and playing chess.
-To remain active I strength train ~3 time per week and cardiovascular train ~3 times per week.
-I like to bake as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.
+I enjoy reading, writing, and playing chess.
+To remain active I strength train ~3 times per week and cardiovascular train ~1-2 times per week.
+I enjoy baking as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.
 I am also learning Tagalog, though hindi ako marunong mag-tagalog mabuti.

 I also enjoy watching anime, among my favourite shows is Demon Slayer.
 The art in this show is exceptional.
 And the powers exhibited by the main character, Tanjiro, are heavily influenced by fluids.